aniolpetit/irwa-2025-group06/project_progress/part_1/IRWA_Part1_Report.md

 *Figure 4.18: Sub category distribution charts*

-The category distributions show clear concentration patterns, with certain product categories (such as apparel and accessories) dominating the catalog, while the subcategory breakdown reveals more granular specialization, allowing for targeted search and recommendation strategies across diverse fashion segments.
+The category distributions show clear concentration patterns, with certain product categories (such as clothing and accessories) dominating the catalog.
+However, the subcategory breakdown reveals extreme concentration, with "topwear" accounting for 55.0% of products, followed distantly by "bottomwear" (13.2%) and "winter wear" (9.0%), indicating a highly skewed distribution toward upper body clothing rather than diverse fashion segments.

 **Seller Analysis:**
 - Vendor distribution shows concentration patterns